 SUNY Oswego through its Office of Human Resources and its Health Services Department will work closely with Oswego and Onondaga County health departments to provide support to students, faculty and staff who need to isolate and/or quarantine, and also provide support to tracing efforts.
-In addition, SUNY Oswego is exploring the development of a dashboard that protects personally identifiable information while communicating to the campus community members the known sites on campus that a person who tested positive for COVID-19 visited according to NYS contact tracing guidelines and tracing period timeframe.

 Local health departments where an employee or student lives, has the main responsibility to provide contact tracing.
 Local health departments perform case investigations and contact tracing on any residents of their county who test positive for COVID-19.
 Per the New York State Department of Health, the local health departments' investigations look back two days prior to symptom onset or date of test (if the person was asymptomatic) up to the date the person is placed in isolation.
 The local health department contact tracers create a list of anyone who was considered a "close contact" to the positive tested person during the past two days.
-According to health guidelines, a "close contact" is anyone who was within six feet of the positive tested person and without a mask for a period of 10 minutes or more.
+According to health guidelines, a "close contact" is anyone who was within six feet of the positive tested person and without a mask for a period of 15 minutes or more.
 Contact tracers will ask all positive-tested people specifically about their employment/workplace to then help notify these agencies of the positive case.

-The Office of Human Resources and Health Services will assist the local health departments with contact tracing efforts and monitoring of positive COVID-19 cases for employees and students as needed.
+The Office of Human Resources, Health Services, and Academic Affairs will assist the local health departments with contact tracing efforts and monitoring of positive COVID-19 cases for employees and students as needed.
 As part of communication and education, the campus community will be informed that if they receive a call from "NYS Contact Tracing" (518-387-9993) or a number that begins (315) 349-xxxx, that they should answer the phone.
 To support this effort, all SUNY Oswego Health Services staff have taken the John Hopkins COVID-19 Contact Tracing course on Coursera.